eclipse-bluechi/bluechi/doc/README.md

-Hirte's documentation pages
+BlueChi's documentation pages
 ===========================

-Here are stored the source for hirte's documentation.
+Here are stored the source for BlueChi's documentation.

 This documentation is built using [mkdocs](https://www.mkdocs.org/) and thus relies on [markdown](https://daringfireball.net/projects/markdown/) for its